Learn About Solutions to Hunger

 The San Diego Hunger Coalition contracts with 14 local organizations with locations across the County to provide CalFresh application assistance.
 If you or someone you know is in need of food assistance click on the link below to learn 3 ways to apply for CalFresh and other resources.

 The San Diego Hunger Coalition presents Hunger Free Kids: Opportunities by District to End Child Hunger.
 This report is the first to take a deep look at San Diego’s efforts to feed more kids through federally funded child nutrition programs.

 Hunger in San Diego County

 We often think about food in terms of individual choices, family celebrations, and our cultural heritage.
-More than 485,000 San Diegans (one in six), however, have a relationship with food that is dominated by scarcity.
-These households—including families with children, veterans and military families, and senior citizens—do not have access at all times to enough food for an active healthy life.
+Nearly 500,000 San Diegans (1 in 7), however, have a relationship with food that is dominated by scarcity.
+These households—including families with children, veterans and military families, and senior citizens—do not always have access to enough food for an active healthy life.
 Why?
 Because of what they earn, where they live, or other gaps in our food system.

 Federal nutrition programs are our nation’s most important direct defense against hunger, food hardship and unhealthy diets.
 When household incomes don’t provide enough to meet basic needs, programs such as CalFresh (food stamps) and school meals can bridge the gap and increase access to healthy food.

 The San Diego Hunger Coalition conducts training and technical assistance for community-based organizations and schools; educates policymakers and the public about social, economic, and environmental factors that contribute to hunger; and advocates for legislative and administrative policies to end hunger, promote nutrition and protect public health.

 Tweets from @sdhungerco

 San Diego County has tons of afterschool programs with free meals and activities!
 No enrollment, no charge, no ques… https://t.co/GNI1s57vNO